whaling7509/SAAI/README.md

 How to install on windows.

 -Download your respective version of PyWin32

 -Open CMD

--Run this command: " C:/Python27/scripts/pip install pyttsx " - Command for default python location.
+-Run this command: **C:/Python27/scripts/pip install pyttsx** - Command for default python location.